-From candles to Christmas trees, Christmas can be one of the most dangerous times of year for fire.
-A little preparation and planning ahead can help you avoid having your holidays and home ruined during the festive season.
-Here are some of the fire risks you’ll want to pay extra attention to during the Christmas period and how to keep your home safe from harm.
+A little preparation and planning can help you avoid having your holidays and home ruined during the festive season.
+Here are some of the fire risks you’ll want to pay extra attention to during the Christmas period, and some tips for keeping your home safe from harm.

-Christmas trees are one of the biggest causes of home fires at Christmas.
-Keep your tree in an open area away from any heat sources and be extra careful with candles.
-When it’s time to take it down, make sure you dispose of your tree properly rather than burning it in the fireplace.
+Christmas trees are one of the biggest causes of house fires at Christmas.
+To avoid the risk of a Christmas tree fire, keep your tree in an open area away from any heat sources and be extra careful if lighting candles close by.

 If you’re hanging lights outside, make sure they’re suitable for outdoor use and always follow the manufacturer’s instructions.
-Avoid using extension cables intended for indoor use only and make sure all leads and connections are kept well above ground.
-This is especially true if there are puddles on the ground or you’re expecting snow.
+Avoid using extension cables intended for indoor use and make sure all leads and connections are kept well above ground.
+Do not trail leads through puddles, snow, or across paths where they’re likely to get trodden on.

 Inside the house, make sure all lights are marked with a British safety standard and are free from damage.
-Lights stored in the attic for 11+ months can easily become worn, so it’s important to check them over before plugging them in.
-Overloading plug sockets can pose a very real fire risk to your home, so don’t plug too many things in at once.
-If there’s not enough room for all of your decorations, consider cutting down and only keeping the ones you love.
-Keep all decorations away from heaters, fireplace, lights and anything else that could lead to a fire.
+Lights stored in the attic for 11 months can easily become worn, so it’s important to check them over before plugging them in.
+Overloading plug sockets can also pose a very real fire risk to your home, so don’t plug too many things in at once.

 Whether you hang your Christmas cards on the wall or display them on a shelf, make sure they’re kept well away from candles, fireplaces and other objects that could start a fire.
 It only takes one card falling down in a breeze to set a whole house alight.